gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *Ulfmaerr and Indy took shifts beside their daughter, just as they would on cloudback.
-Grappa Gas and Granna Fee and others left food and kettles of tea on their doorstep.
+Grappa Gas and Granna Fee and others left food and pots of chai on their doorstep.
 They asked the same question every time: how is she?
 They got the same answer: worse.*